Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Testing for relevant deviations

+where $i_0$ is an index for which $\max_i |U_i|=|U_{i_0}|$ and we denote by $q^{**}_{\alpha}$ the $\alpha $-quantile of $\mathcal{T}_n^{*,\text{int}}$.
+Using similar arguments as given in the proof of Theorem \ref{Boot0} we can show that the decision rule \eqref{boottestb} defines a (uniformly) consistent and asymptotic level $\alpha$ test for the hypotheses \eqref{hdx1}. } \end{remark}

-\begin{remark}[Classical hypotheses] {\rm With the choice $\Delta =0$ the non-normalized bootstrap tests \eqref{boottestnv} and \eqref{boottestabs} can also be used for testing the classical hypotheses in \eqref{hd1a}, provided that the representation \eqref{hd0} for the parameter of interest holds with a $U$-statistic which is non-degenerate under the null hypothesis.
+\begin{remark}[Classical hypotheses] {\rm With the choice $\Delta =0$ the non-normalized bootstrap test \eqref{boottestabs} can also be used for testing the classical hypotheses in \eqref{hd1a}, provided that the representation \eqref{hd0} for the parameter of interest holds with a $U$-statistic which is non-degenerate under the null hypothesis.
 This follows by a careful inspection of the arguments given in the proofs of Theorem \ref{Boot0} in the online supplement.
-In such cases these tests provide an interesting alternative to the tests constructed by asymptotic arguments, see for instance \cite{hanetal2017, Zhou2019} and \cite{drttonetal2020}. } \end{remark}
+In such cases this test provides an alternative to the tests constructed by asymptotic arguments, see for instance \cite{hanetal2017, Zhou2019} and \cite{drttonetal2020}.
+Numerical results, which are available from the authors, indicate some advantages of the test \eqref{boottestabs} for larger sample sizes.
+However, for small sample sizes the tests of \cite{hanetal2017} show a better performance. } \end{remark}

+\begin{remark}[One-sided hypotheses] \rm As pointed out by a referee, for signed dependence measures it is also of interest to consider the hypotheses of at least one relevant positive (or negative) dependence.
+In our general formulation of the testing problems this corresponds to the hypotheses